Senja20/mol-3022-front-end-application/README.md

 This interface represents a data point state with the following properties:

 - `id`: A string representing the id.
-- `prediction`: An optional boolean representing the prediction.
+- `prediction`: An optional boolean representing the prediction (signal peptide probability above threshold = true).
 - `completeResponseString`: A string representing the complete response string.
 - `requestFinished`: A boolean representing if the request has finished.
-- `data`: A `FormatInstance` representing the data.
+- `data`: A `FormatInstance` representing the data instance.
-- `result`: A `ResponseFormat` representing the result.
+- `result`: A `ResponseFormat` representing the result returned for the backend.

 ```ts
 export interface DataPointState {